Bay Area Travel Guide | What to Do & Where to Eat in Berkeley, Livermore & Tiburon

 Drive to The Lawrence Hall of Science for a good morning photo op!

-The Lawrence Hall of Science is a public science center in Berkeley, California that offers hands-on science exhibits, designs curriculum, aids professional development, and offers after-school science resources to students of all ages.
-While it’s a center for Berkeley’s community, it also architecturally is a beautiful building.
-This popular photo spot is frequented by many tourists that marvel at the gorgeous design as well as the stunning view.
+The Lawrence Hall of Science is a public science center in Berkeley, California, that offers hands-on science exhibits, designs curriculum, aids professional development, and offers after-school science resources to students of all ages.
+While it’s a center for Berkeley’s community, it is also architecturally a beautiful building.
+This popular photo spot is frequented by many tourists who marvel at the gorgeous design as well as the stunning view.
+A must for anyone searching for things to do in Berkeley.

 UC Botanical Garden at Berkeley

-Take a stroll through the UC Botanical Garden to see one of North America’s greatest collections of rare and genetically pure plant varietals.
+Take a stroll through the UC Botanical Garden to see one of North America’s greatest collections of rare and genetically pure plant varieties.
 Herbologists from all over come to the UC Botanical Garden to study and conduct research on plants.
 To us, it felt like visiting a zoo of purely beautiful plants.
 The cacti and jungle exhibits blew our minds.
 There are also sweeping views of San Francisco across the water from the hill’s top.
+This makes it one of the best things to do in Berkeley for travelers who love nature.

 Take a stroll along student-centric Telegraph Avenue

-The hip and trendy Telegraph Avenue is the city-center to UC Berkeley.
+The hip and trendy Telegraph Avenue is the city center of UC Berkeley.
 Lined with cute shops and great restaurants, you’ll have plenty to do exploring this neighborhood.
-Make sure to stop by Telegraph Ave’s famous cupcake shop, Cupcakin Bake Shop, where the range of creative flavors and toppings are nearly endless.
+Make sure to stop by Telegraph Ave’s famous cupcake shop, Cupcakin Bake Shop, where the range of creative flavors and toppings is nearly endless.
 Make your way to the north end of Telegraph Avenue to explore the UC Berkeley campus, Berkeley’s “central park”.
+The Telegraph is truly a highlight among fun things to do in Berkeley.

 Where to Eat in Tiburon